15 Inspiring Artwork Ideas to Elevate Your Bathroom's Design

 2. Layering Textures in a Dark Palette

-In this design, a large, textured abstract piece with a light finish is placed on a recessed shelf above the tub, acting as a soft background.
-A second, smaller print with a dark frame is set in front of it.
-This technique of layering adds visual interest and dimension, especially against the flat black walls.
-The art provides a necessary contrast to the deep wall color and the simple tub.
-It demonstrates that texture and scale can be just as impactful as bright, bold colors.
+For a moody, high-end look, consider the technique of layering.
+In this design, a large, textured abstract piece with a light finish is placed on a recessed shelf or ledge above the tub.
+A second, smaller print with a darker frame is then set in front of it, slightly off-center.
+This layering adds immense visual interest and dimension, particularly effective against flat matte black or charcoal walls.

 3. Pairing Botanical Prints for Subtle Charm